webpod/red/README.md

 kubectl logs ... | red level message
 ```

 You will see combined logs with trend sparkline and total count.
+You will have an awesome experience with us.

 ## Install